panchi64/neutron/README.md

 Neutron is a disk utility application built for the COSMIC desktop environment

+## About the Name

+"Neutron" is a reference to neutron stars - some of the densest objects known to exist.
+Just like these COSMIC phenomena pack enormous mass into a small space, disk drives nowadays achieve incredible data density, storing vast amounts of information in small/compact devices.

+It felt like a fitting name for a tool designed to work with these, ever increasing, data-hoarding hardware components.

 ## Installation

 A [justfile](./justfile) is included by default for the [casey/just][just] command runner.